Ahmed Shehzad responds after Sahibzada Farhan equals his long-standing record

-South Africa’s Lungi Ngidi (left) celebrates taking a wicket during the ICC Men’s T20 World Cup match against Canada at the Narendra Modi Stadium in Ahmedabad on February 9, 2026.
+Pakistan’s Usman Tariq (centre) celebrates taking a wicket with teammates during the ICC Men’s T20 World Cup match against Namibia at the SSC Stadium in Colombo on February 18, 2026.

 Introduction — let me start honestly